scionproto/scion/doc/ControlPlanePKI.md

 Regional numbering authorities must maintain an append-only log of base TRCs and attestations in their ISD range(s) for auditability.
 This also allows all entities to quickly discovery new base TRCs, either caused by a new ISD joining the network or by a trust reset.
 Additionally, the RAAs manage an append-only log of all TRCs in their ISD range.
-RAAs discovery new TRCs be periodically fetching the newest TRCs in their ISD range.
+RAAs discover new TRCs by periodically fetching the newest TRCs in their ISD range.

 Even with an append-only log, a split-world attack is still possible: a RAA could provide different